location-photo

 Morning, Mid-day, Late afternoon

 The staircase railing view of Hope the Blue Whale Skeleton in Hintze Hall at the Natural History Museum can be photographed during any month of the year.
+To avoid large crowds, I recommend avoiding the holiday seasons.

 For similar lighting conditions, visit on a cloudy day.
 When it's overcast outside, you'll find a nice balance between the ambient light coming through the skylights and the illuminated interior lighting.